 Leaning Bookshelf

 Place a leaning bookshelf in front of the panel to mask it while adding storage.
 This solution is both practical and stylish, and I’ve used it to showcase my collection of vintage books.
+It also works perfectly as a discreet gun storage solution.

 Faux Books Panel

 Create a panel of faux books for an intellectual twist.
 It’s a clever disguise that fits well in libraries or studies.
 I’ve made one using old book covers, and it blends perfectly with my reading nook.
+If you’re adapting this project for a nursery, you could even incorporate some adorable baby book covers into the design.

 Custom Cabinet